 6. Comfort Wrap

 Since it allows them to keep their arms tucked in and hands close to their face, babies usually love this wrap!
-It’s a perfect way to capture close up shots of their hands too.
+It’s a perfect way to see their little feet and capture close up shots of their hands, too.

 Tips for Using Headbands, Bonnets and Hats in Newborn Photography